joeyjira/Cluster-Fox/docs/README.md

 ### Architecture and Technologies

 This project will be implemented with the following technologies:
-Star Burst will be made with the following technologies:
+Cluster Fox will be made with the following technologies:

 - Vanilla JavaScript with browser APIs for overall structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,